nol-alb/ClinicalClassifier/README.md

 1. Find, Test, and Train various Deep learning Models for key Medical term identification and extraction from free text Electronic Health Records [Named Entity Recognition].

 ## Repository Content and Instructions
-1. The models in this repository are designed and altered using python script and most of the training of the models took place on local systems which brought about testing efficiency between 90-95%.
+1. The models in this repository are designed and altered using python script and most of the training of the models took place on local systems which brought about testing efficiency between 90-95%
 2. Some important terms: **Natural Language Processing**, **SNOMED CT**, **Named Entity Recognition**, **Clinical Term Identification**, **BERT**
+3. The models that we worked on and their relavent jupyter notebooks are available in the /Models directory of this repository
+4. Some of the models were found, trained and tested by cloning available repositories and resources which will be linked below

+## System Dependency
+To run the relavent models kindly ensure that the requirements.txt is satisfied on your local system. <br>Run the command:
+<pre><code>
+pip install -r requirements.txt
+</code></pre>